Macuahuitl: Specimens

 According to Ross Hassig, the last authentic macuahuitl was destroyed in 1884 in a fire in the Real Armería in Madrid, where it was housed beside the last tepoztopilli.
-According to Marco Cervera Obregón, there is supposed to be at least one macuahuitl in a Museo Nacional de Antropología warehouse, but it is possibly lost.
+However, according to Marco Cervera Obregón, there is supposedly a second specimen, a 50cm macuahuilzoctli variant, recovered in the 1960s at the corner of Tacuba and Allende in excavations ahead of the construction of Line 1 and 2 of the Mexico City subway, which is now stored in the archives of Museo Nacional de Antropología, but it is possibly lost.

-No actual maquahuitl specimens remain and the present knowledge of them comes from contemporaneous accounts and illustrations that date to the 16th century and earlier.
+A third specimen was displayed from 2021 to March 2022 at the Museo del Templo Mayor for the exhibition "Tenochtitlan y Tlatelolco.
+A 500 años de su caída" at the Museo del Templo Mayor in Mexico City, along with an atlatl.
+This specimen, badly damaged from both time and the method used to protect the wood by researchers, was recovered in archeological excavations at San Marcos Street from November 1993 to March 1994 by Dr. Juana Moreno Hernández.

 Origins and distribution

 The maquahuitl predates the Aztecs.
 Tools made from obsidian fragments were used by some of the earliest Mesoamericans.
 Obsidian used in ceramic vessels has been found at Aztec sites.
 Obsidian cutting knives, sickles, scrapers, drills, razors, and arrow points have also been found.
 Several obsidian mines were close to the Aztec civilizations in the Valley of Mexico as well as in the mountains north of the valley.
 Among these were the Sierra de las Navajas (Razor Mountains), named after their obsidian deposits.
 Use of the macuahuitl as a weapon is attested from the 1st millennia CE.
 A Mayan carving at Chichen Itza shows a warrior holding a macuahuitl, depicted as a club having separate blades sticking out from each side.
 In a mural, a warrior holds a club with many blades on one side and one sharp point on the other, also a possible variant of the macuahuitl.
+Some attestations of a type of macuahuitl are also present dating to Olmec times.

 By the time of the Spanish conquest, the macuahuitl was widely distributed in Mesoamerica, with records of its use by the Aztecs, Mixtecs, Tarascans, Toltecs and others.
 It was also commonly used by the Indian auxiliaries of Spain, though they favored Spanish swords.
-As Mesoamericans in Spanish service needed a special permission to carry European arms, metal swords brought Indian auxiliaries more prestige than maquahuitls in the eyes of Europeans as well as natives.
+As Mesoamericans in Spanish service needed a special permission to carry European arms, metal swords brought Indian auxiliaries more prestige than māccuahuimeh in the eyes of Europeans as well as natives.